Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distances between two-qubit states

 As a comparison, let us calculate the quantum trace distances $d_T$ between these states,

 where $|A|:=\sqrt{A^\dag A}$.
 After some straightforward calculations, one can obtain

 We find that the Connes spectral distances between these two-qubit states are quite different from their trace distances.
-So one can use Connes spectral distances to measure the relations between the qubits.
-In some special cases, it should give some new results.
-In this sense, the Connes spectral distance can be consider as a useful supplement to the trace distances in quantum information sciences.
+One can also use these Connes spectral distances to measure the relations between qubits.
+In some special cases, it should give some new different results than the quantum trace distances.
+For example, from the perspective of normal quantum trace distance, the relationships between the above states $|ij \rangle$ can be regarded as the same.
+But we can further distinguish these states to some extent using Connes spectral distances.
+In this sense, the Connes spectral distance can be consider as a useful supplement to the quantum trace distances in quantum information sciences.

 Similarly, one can using the above methods to study Connes spectral distances between $n$-qubit states in higher-dimensional noncommutative spaces.